-Substance (units) Year Sampled Action Level MCLG Results Number of Samples 90th Percentile Number of Samples Above Action Level Typical Source Copper (ppm) 2013 1.3 1.3 ND-0.495 30 0.126 0 Corrosion of household plumbing Lead (ppb) 2013 15 0 ND 30 <1 0 Corrosion of household plumbing
+Substance (units) Year Sampled Action Level MCLG Results Number of Samples 90th Percentile Number of Samples Above Action Level Typical Source Copper (ppm) 2016 1.3 1.3 0.026-0.190 30 0.085 0 Corrosion of household plumbing Lead (ppb) 2016 15 0 ND 30 <1 0 Corrosion of household plumbing

-&lt;sup>1 Year Sampled: The state requires us to monitor for certain substances less than once per year because the concentrations of these substances do not change frequently.
+1 Year Sampled: The state requires us to monitor for certain substances less than once per year because the concentrations of these substances do not change frequently.
 In these cases, the most recent sample data are included, along with the year in which the sample was taken.

-&lt;sup>9Total Chlorine (Plant effluent): In addition to chloramines, free chlorine was used as a disinfectant during part of the year.
+9Total Chlorine (Plant effluent): In addition to chloramines, free chlorine was used as a disinfectant during part of the year.
 These data show daily values for both chlorine and chloramines.

-&lt;sup>2 Beta/Photon emitters: The MCL for Beta/photon emitters is written as 4 mrem/year.
+2 Beta/Photon emitters: The MCL for Beta/photon emitters is written as 4 mrem/year.
 EPA considers 50 pCi/L as the level of concern for beta-emitters.

-&lt;sup>3Total Organic Carbon: The value reported under "Average Amount Detected" is the lowest quarterly running annual average ratio between the percentage of TOC actually removed and the TOC required to be removed.
+3Total Organic Carbon: The value reported under "Average Amount Detected" is the lowest quarterly running annual average ratio between the percentage of TOC actually removed and the TOC required to be removed.
 A value of greater than or equal to 1.0 indicates that the water system is in compliance with TOC removal requirements.
 TOC is covered by a treatment technique (TT).

-&lt;sup>4 Turbidity: Turbidity is a measure of the cloudiness of the water.
+4 Turbidity: Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
 During the reporting year, a minimum of 99.97% of all samples taken to measure turbidity met water quality standards of less than 0.3 NTU.

-&lt;sup>5Total Chlorine (Distribution System): In addition to chloramines, free chlorine was used as a disinfectant during part of the year.
+5 Total Chlorine (Distribution System): In addition to chloramines, free chlorine was used as a disinfectant during part of the year.
 These data show values for both chlorine and chloramines.

-&lt;sup>6 Average amount detected is the highest locational running average of the 4 Stage 2 locations
+6 Average amount detected is the highest locational running average of the 4 Stage 2 locations

-&lt;sup>7 The range is determined using all data Stage 2 locations.
+7 The range is determined using all data Stage 2 locations.

-Cryptosporidium is conducted on water entering the facility from the Appomattox River
+^{8.} Cryptosporidium is conducted on water entering the facility from the Appomattox River